Sol Blume: 2024–2025

 In 2024, Sol Blume marked its return for its fifth anniversary in February of 2024.
 For the first time, the festival was scheduled to span three days, slated to take place from May 3rd to May 5th, 2024.
-The 2024 lineup included artists such as SZA, PARTYNEXTDOOR, Snoh Aalegra, Omar Apollo, PinkPantheress, Kaytranada, Masego, SiR, Wale, Kelela, Ari Lennox, and Doechii.
-On April 19, 2024, Sol Blume announced that due to ongoing site damage and safety concerns resulting from adverse weather conditions, the 2024 festival could not proceed as planned, and was rescheduled to August 15–17, 2025.
+The 2024 lineup included artists such as SZA, PARTYNEXTDOOR, Snoh Aalegra, Omar Apollo, Pink Pantheress, Kaytranada, Masego, SiR, Wale, Kelela, Ari Lennox, and Doechii.
+On April 19, 2024, Sol Blume announced that due to ongoing site damage and safety concerns resulting from adverse weather conditions, the 2024 festival could not proceed as planned and was rescheduled to August 15–17, 2025.
 This adjustment also marks a permanent transition of Sol Blume to late summer, aimed at avoiding weather-related conflicts in the future.

-Economic impact

-The festival, held annually at Discovery Park, attracted a record-breaking 46,000 attendees in its fourth edition in August 2023, doubling the previous year's attendance.
-The festival has steadily grown in popularity and size.
-Festival organizers estimate that the influx of attendees has contributed to the local economy through increased tourism, spending on accommodations, dining, transportation, and other related services.